microsoft/CSS-SystemCenter-ServiceManager/scsm-diagnostic-tool/README.md

-Here you find technical info how to contribute to the development of this script.
+Below you find technical info how to contribute to this script.

+###### You landed here by mistake?
+Here is the [documentation](https://khusmeno-ms.github.io/CSS-SystemCenter-ServiceManager/SCSM-Diagnostic-Tool/) of this script.

 ## How to contribute?